ThisIsNoahEvans/DriveDirect-GUI/README.md

 The GUI version of this tool runs using Tkinter.

-*Note: I adapted the Tkinter code from [here](https://datatofish.com/entry-box-tkinter) so the code may not be 100% efficient as it could be.*

 ## Enjoy!
 If you have any issues, post an issue here on GitHub or [email me.](mailto:programming@itsnoahevans.co.uk)